 Case Study: Nav Menu

 The Scalefast team was growing quickly and expanding their product portfolio.
-They needed a better way to raise visibility and direct users to the new content.
+They needed a better way to raise visibility and direct users to the new products on offer.
 The navigation menu presented a perfect opportunity to achieve this.
+The current menu was overly complex and presented content in a vertical dropdown layout, which meant that content was getting lost and users weren't seeing it.

 Case Study: Nav Menu